Origins of Wild Knight English Vodka

 Why we love our vodka

 Authenticity and the highest quality are crucial to us.
 We chose barley as the base for our vodka partly because it grows in the fields all around us in the Royal county of Norfolk.
 It has been grown commercially here for over 500 years and the Iceni were brewing from wild barley when the Romans arrived.
 The light sandy soils over chalk and the local maritime microclimate are ideal for creating the highest quality barley.
 The world's finest beers and whiskies use Norfolk barley, so it was a natural choice for us.
 Not just because it's local, but because it's also the best we can use for our vodka.

-Precision during the distillation process is crucial to creating a vodka that is smooth on the palette and does not burn.
+Precision during the distillation process is crucial to creating a vodka that is smooth on the palate and does not burn.
 As it warms up during distillation, only the purest heart of the vodka is retained for bottling.
 This ensures that all the headache-inducing elements and harsh flavours are eliminated without the need for further filtration - essential if you love to enjoy it as much as we do!

 February 29, 2016 - Wow!

-This month we launched, sold out, distilled some more and had some amazing feedback on our vodka.
+This month we launched, sold out, distilled some more and had amazing feedback on our vodka.
 Thank you to everyone who sipped and helped us so much during our first month.
 Can't wait for March!

 Matt and Steph